 Imagine mountains and valleys where an herbal tea has the power to give you near-immortality.
 For some believers in the power of jiaogulan, such a place exists.

-Also known as sweet tea vine, fairy herb, and southern ginseng, jiaogulan is a climbing vine native to the mountainous regions of southern China and other parts of Asia.
+Jiaogulan is also known as sweet tea vine, fairy herb, and southern ginseng.
+It’s a climbing vine native to the mountainous regions of southern China and other parts of Asia.
 It’s a member of the Cucurbitaceae family, which includes cucumbers and melons.

-The vine’s leaves were first used as a food, and could be eaten by themselves or used in a salad.
+The vine’s leaves were first used as a food.
+They could be eaten by themselves or used in a salad.
 They’re also used as a sweetener.
 Tea made from the leaves is caffeine-free and has a slightly bittersweet taste.

-The Chinese call jiaogulan an “immortality” herb because of its rejuvenating properties and its ability to help the body resist stress as well as boost cardiovascular health.
-Practitioners of herbal medicine classify it as an “adaptogen” because it’s believed to help the body without causing harm or imbalance.
+The Chinese call jiaogulan an “immortality” herb and claim it has rejuvenating properties.
+Many say it can help the body resist stress as well as boost cardiovascular health.
+Practitioners of herbal medicine classify it as an adaptogen because it’s believed to help the body without causing harm or imbalance.

-It was first described in traditional Chinese medicine during the Ming Dynasty, as a folk treatment for conditions such as peptic ulcers.
-Jiaogulan tea is also thought to help relieve coughing, colds, and other respiratory issues like chronic bronchitis.
+Chinese medicine first described it during the Ming Dynasty as a folk treatment for conditions such as peptic ulcers.
+Jiaogulan tea is also thought to help relieve coughing, colds, and other respiratory issues such as chronic bronchitis.

-While it wasn’t used widely in the traditional Chinese medicine system, in the Guizhou Province, teas made from jiaogulan were believed to contribute to longevity.
-However, there is no scientific proof of its benefits as an anti-aging herb.
-If there was, you’d have probably heard about the key to immortality by now!
+Jiaogulan wasn’t used widely in the traditional Chinese medicine system.
+Regardless, some people believed that teas made from jiaogulan in the Guizhou Province could help you live longer.
+There is no scientific proof of its benefits as an antiaging herb.
+If there were, you’d probably have heard about the key to immortality by now!

-Ginseng is used in Chinese medicine to treat stress, insomnia, colds, and flu.
-It’s also said to improve concentration and memory, and physical stamina and endurance.
-In Western medicine, it’s used as a stimulant.
+Traditional Chinese medicine uses ginseng to treat stress, insomnia, colds, and flu.
+It’s also said to improve concentration and memory, physical stamina, and endurance.
+In Western medicine it’s used as a stimulant.

-Jiaogulan advocates note that it's used for many of the same benefits as ginseng, and say that it can be a substitute for ginseng.
-Jiaogulan doesn’t contain many of the other chemical compounds found in ginseng, though, and can’t be considered identical.
+Jiaogulan advocates writing for the website jiaogulan.org say that it offers many of the same benefits as ginseng and can be used as a substitute for ginseng.
+It doesn’t contain many of the other chemical compounds found in ginseng, and it can’t be considered identical.

-Talk to your healthcare provider first if you want to try jiaogulan as a complementary health approach.
-It’s better to use herbal medicines under their supervision or that of someone trained in herbal medications.
+Talk to your doctor first if you want to try jiaogulan as a complementary health approach.
+It’s best to use herbal medicines under the supervision of a doctor or someone trained in herbal medications.
 Information on the credentials and licensing of herbalists is available from the National Center for Complementary and Alternative Medicine.

 There are no proven effective doses of the herb for adults or children.
-Herbalists usually recommend two to four cups of jiaogulan tea per day.
-Other than causing nausea and increased bowel movements in some people, it's not known to have many negative side effects.
-Besides tea, it’s also available as an extract and in pill form.
+Herbalists usually recommend 2 to 4 cups of jiaogulan tea per day.
+Jiaogulan has few known negative side effects.
+In some people it causes nausea and increased bowel movements.
+In addition to tea it’s available as an extract and in pill form.